Credit: @roddypittman on Instagram

-New York State is full of charming towns that will have you feeling like you’ve stepped onto the set of a Hallmark holiday movie.
-Have a holly jolly time as you take an enchanting ride in a vintage train car on the Polar Express, explore Santa’s Workshop, step back in time to celebrate Christmas the Dickens way, see the world’s largest menorah, commemorate Kwanzaa with song and dance, and more.
+New York State is full of charming towns that will have you feeling like you’ve stepped into a Hallmark movie.
+Have a holly jolly time as you take an enchanting ride in a vintage train car on the Polar Express, explore Santa’s Workshop, travel back in time to celebrate Christmas the Dickens way, see the world’s largest menorah, commemorate Kwanzaa with song and dance, and more.
 It’s the most wonderful time of the year.
-Come celebrate at these 11 New York towns that go all out for the holidays.
+Come celebrate at these 13 New York towns that go all out for the holidays.
+Credit: @roddypittman on Instagram.

 1. North Pole (Adirondacks)